 The System's investment objective is to earn or exceed the actuarial assumption rate or to outperform its policy benchmark over the long term.
-The System's 18.9% net of fee return outperformed the policy benchmark for the year.
+The System's negative 6.5% net of fee return outperformed the policy benchmark for the year, which was negative 10.6% in 2022.
 The investment consultant provides the Board with quarterly and annual evaluation reports.
-A summary of their annual analysis and the target asset allocation is found in the Investment Section of this report.
+Their annual analysis and the target asset allocation is found in the Investment Section of this report.
 Please refer to the MD&A for more investment and financial analysis.